Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: Evidence of Equivocation

+Most consensus protocols require some bound on the number of equivocating parties.
+This can be achieved by means of a composition constraint which keeps the global evidence of equivocation under a threshold.
+However, the components do not have access to global information and therefore can keep track only of local evidence of equivocation.
+Some generalize away from the number of parties to the $\mathit{weight}$ of the parties; this reduces to the count when the weights are all $1$.
+Therefore we assume additionally that there is a \textit{weight} function from the (addresses of) components to positive real numbers and a fixed {\em equivocator threshold} $t$.

+We can make one further assumption about the VLSMs involved which can simplify the process of detecting equivocation.

+\begin{assumption}[Full node, \coqref{VLSM.Core.MessageDependencies}{message_dependencies_full_node_condition_prop}] There exists an oracle which ensures that before receiving a message, a VLSM has previously observed all the message dependencies of that message. \end{assumption}

 The {\em \fullNode} is a way of limiting the amount of new equivocation when receiving a message.
 Under the full node assumption, the only new equivocation which can be introduced when receiving a message is that of the sender of the message, since the equivocation introduced by its dependencies has already been accounted for.
-Under the full node assumption, the notions of local and global evidence of equivocation can be further simplified by only considering directly observed messages in a state.
+In this setting, the notions of evidences of equivocation can be further simplified by only considering directly observed messages in a state.
+We illustrate this scenario in the example from Subsection \ref{ELMO}.